Insekta/insekta-docs/insekta-setup/index.rst

 #.
 Copy the example nginx configuration file from the repository to ``/etc/nginx/sites-available`` and adapt  if necessary.
 You will most likely have to adjust the ``server_name`` field.
 #.
 Create a symlink in ``/etc/nginx/sites-enabled`` that points to the file in ``/etc/nginx/sites-available`` via ``ln -s /etc/nginx/sites-available/filename /etc/nginx/sites-enabled/filename``.
 #.
 You might have to remove the ``default`` symlink in ``/etc/nginx/sites-enabled``.
 #.
-Restart nginx via ``service nginx restart`` such that the modified configuration is applied.
+Restart nginx via ``service nginx reload`` such that the modified configuration is applied.

 Setting up the insekta-vm component